fredrikbaberg/hassio-addons/octoprint/DOCS.md

   - Is `mjpg-streamer` running?
 It can be started from OctoPrint UI, same menu as for stop and restart.
   - Are you accessing through Ingress?
 Try through WebUI (set port in configuration).
 - How do I reset data?
+  This depends on what you need to reset.
   - Delete the folder `config/octoprint` to reset OctoPrint settings.
   - Set `request_rescue: true` in configuration, restart addon, then set it back to false.
-This will attempt to reset only Python.
+This will attempt to reset the Python install used.
   - Uninstall and (re)install the addon.
 - How do I get Raspberry Pi camera to work in Home Assistant?
   - Probably not officially supported, but based on [https://raspberrypi.stackexchange.com/a/51440](https://raspberrypi.stackexchange.com/a/51440) I did the steps related to `start_x.elf` and `fixup_x.dat`.
 Note that I skipped the `modprobe` and `v4l2-ctl` parts.
 Note that an update of `HassOS` requires you to re-download the files for the system to boot again.
-- I cannot install <plugin>?
+- I cannot install `<plugin>`?
   - If there are missing dependencies, try to set `add_build_packages` to `true`.
 This will install additional packages (`build-base`, `linux-headers`, `python-dev`, `zlib-dev`, `jpeg-dev`) when the addon start.
 Note that this will require 220+ MB additional space, and on each restart the packages will be downloaded and installed again.
 - How do I autostart the camera?
   - To start the camera with the addon you can use [event hooks](https://docs.octoprint.org/en/master/events/index.html).
 Add the following lines to `config.yaml`: